VLSM Subnetting Explained with Examples

 Broadcast ID 63 127 191 255

-We cannot use the subnets 1 and 2.
-They contain the addresses we have already assigned to the development section.
-We can use the subnet 3 for the production section.
+You cannot use the subnets 1 and 2.
+They contain the addresses you have already assigned to the development section.
+You can use subnet 3 for the production section.

 Segment Production